chadam17/PlainStore/README.md

-# PlainStore
+# ProyectoWeb
-Small website where you can purchase and check information of several planes and other aircrafts
+Small website where you can purchase and check information of several items and other stuff.

 Brief guide: